Cassa-sys/CSC325ClassProject/user_personas/developer.md

 ## Pain Points

-- Search Engine Optimization - How to boost the websites rankings
+- Efficiency - How to meet the [End User]'s expectation?
+- Maintainability - How easy is the codebase to maintain?

 ## How do they interact with the Program?